AZCJTFCodeHub/csmeelinks/classlinks.md

 Check: !EZParser
 ```
 6. Click 'Execute'.
-7. Explore the analyzed files using Timeline Explorer.
+7. Explore the analyzed files located in C:\Mod_dest using the TimelineExplorer.exe utility from earlier located in C:\Working\zimmerman\net9\TimelineExplorer.
+8. When done, close Timeline Explorer.

 ### Velociraptor
 1. Download velociraptor at the following URL: